Living abroad

 The most common registration of joint-stock companies of closed and open types:

-Participants can obtain residence permits for the whole family, including spouse, kids and parents, within two months or more.
+Participants can obtain residence permits for the whole family, including spouse, kids, and parents.

 Which Portuguese region to choose